Vyral/jan-leasure/_posts/2024-06-17-3-ways-you-can-get-approved-for-a-self-employed-mortgage.md

 **3\.
 1099 Loan.** A 1099 loan is tailored for those who receive 1099 forms, such as real estate agents or individuals in seasonal sales like solar or pest control.
 With a 1099 loan, lenders can use up to 90% of your 1099 income, requiring just one year of documented 1099 income.
 This is advantageous compared to conventional loans, which typically require a two-year history.
 However, be prepared for a slightly higher interest rate.

+**4\.
+FHA loans.** Surprisingly enough, FHA loans are a great option if you’re self-employed.
+As long as you own at least 25% of your business, have a satisfactory debt-to-income ratio, and provide necessary documentation of your income, FHA loans are a simple and effective way to buy a home.

 **Key considerations to keep in mind**

 * **Down payment.** Self-employed borrowers often need a larger down payment.
 Having 10-15% down can open up more mortgage options and make the approval process smoother.